 Of course, we can always go back and blame the Democrats.

-There's not one Democrat, not even those from states that Donald Trump won that ever made that promise.
+There's not one Democrat, not even those from states that Donald Trump won, that ever made that promise.

 At the end of the day, Chuck Schumer and the Democrats control him.

-But but the fact is, to the degree that that's true, then there is a long game, and the long game is called the 2018 election.
+But the fact is, to the degree that that's true, then there is a long game, and the long game is called the 2018 election.

 And you go to the country and you say, you know, we have a couple of people who are weak.

-So our fifty-two votes really isn't reliable.
+So our 52 votes really isn't reliable.

-We need to be at fifty-six or fifty-eight.
+We need to be at 56 or 58.

-No, no, no, no.
+No, no, no.

 Give us the House and Senate, we'll repeal and replace.